hamidgasmi/training.computerscience.algorithms-datastructures/README.md

     - It works well in practice with some additional tricks:
         - E.g. of a trick is to allow our algorithm to re-start
         - Start with 1 solution, do some local search; Save the found solution
-        - Restart from some completely different points (selected at random or at not) and then save these found solutions
+        - Restart from some completely different points (selected at random or not) and then save these found solutions
         - Finally, return the best solution among all found solutions
 - For more details:
     - UC San Diego Course: [Coping with NP-completness: Approximation Algorithms](https://github.com/hamidgasmi/training.computerscience.algorithms-datastructures/blob/master/4-np-complete-problems/2-coping_with_np_completeness/18_coping_with_np_completeness_4_approximation_algorithms.pdf)